DPDK/dpdk/doc/guides/cryptodevs/scheduler.rst

    process additional crypto workload than what the QAT cryptodev can handle on its own, by making use of the available CPU cycles to deal with smaller crypto workloads.

+*   **CDEV_SCHED_MODE_FAILOVER:**

+   Fail-over mode, which works with 2 slaves, the primary slave and the secondary slave.
+In this mode, the scheduler will enqueue the incoming crypto operation burst to the primary slave.
+When one or more crypto operations fail to be enqueued, then they will be enqueued to the secondary slave.